-Sub Class, also known as Derived Class, it is a class that inherits the property and Super Class is also known as Base Class, it is a class from which properties are inherited.
-In some concerns, Sub Class is known as child class and the superclass is known as parent class.
-So, till now, it is obvious that the subclass i.e. child class inherits properties from super class i.e. parent class.
+Sub Class, also known as Derived Class, it is a class that inherits the property, and Super Class is also known as Base Class; it is a class from which properties are inherited.
+In some concerns, Sub Class is known as child class, and the superclass is known as parent class.
+So, till now, it is obvious that the subclass, i.e. child class, inherits properties from the superclass, i.e. parent class.

 How Does Inheritance make Working so Easy?

 In object-oriented programming, whenever a class is created, data members and data functions are designated.
 Data members are those variables that are declared in the same class.
 Data functions are methods or functions that are defined in the class.
 These functions are generally used for manipulating data members.
 These data functions and data members may be public or private, depending upon the scope of use.

 So, with the help of inheritance, we need not create and define data members and functions recursively.
 We code once in a class, and they can inherit all properties of data members and functions in the subsequent subclass.
 This feature also helps in effective dynamic programming.